mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 <br>
 <br>
 <br>
 At time of writing I am using Debian 12 which is the current stable release.
-I am using SpiralLinux which formats as BTRFS and has snapper rollback in GRUB - many many thanks to the OpenSUSE gecko dev for coming up with SpiralLinux.
+I am using SpiralLinux which formats as BTRFS and has snapper rollback in GRUB - many many many thanks to the OpenSUSE gecko dev for coming up with SpiralLinux.

 First - why am I doing this - because as a very experienced admin who has been fiddling with Linux for years when I saw Cinnamon Desktop with Cinnamenu I knew we finally had a solid windoze killer.<br><br>